albertnis/fujitsu-ar-ry13-ir-codes/README.md

 The repo is structured to support many devices.
 Each device definition is represented by a directory which contains three items:

+- In `index.ts`:
   - A zod schema representing the state which is used to build a code (effectively, the state which would normally be retained by the manufacturer's remote)
   - A function which takes in a desired state and outputs a pronto code
+- In `README.md`
   - A device-specific README describing any reverse-engineering notes or caveats

 For convenience, here is a list of supported devices: